6.1. Working with Vectors¶

 function that takes two vector arguments and

 returns the scalar dot product.
-However, it is often just as easy to
+However, implementing a dot product

 >> a = [3; 5];